TlaskalV/NMDS_shiny/README.md

 + It is possible to filter OTUs for NMDS construction by abundance treshold in certain number of samples.

-+ [Hellinger transformation](http://mb3is.megx.net/gustame/reference/dissimilarity) as optional approach for lowering influence of rare OTUs

-+ It is possible to download .csv tables with NMDS values of each sample for your own analysis

 + For colour coding of different groups of samples choose appropriate grouping factor and check "Factor"

 + For gradient colour of sample sites according to environmental metadata choose "Values"

++ [Hellinger transformation](http://mb3is.megx.net/gustame/reference/dissimilarity) as optional approach for lowering influence of rare OTUs

++ By selecting columns from your sample list, you can fit several environmental variables into NMDS

++ It is possible to download .csv tables with NMDS values of each sample for your own analysis as well as scores for environmental factors